brilliantyy/Photopia/README.md

-# Pictopia
+# Photopia
-Pictopia is a photo-sharing website inspired by Pinterest.
+Photopia is a photo-sharing website inspired by Pinterest.